leethray/AquaCapitan/README.md

 * How to change the system font to LucidaGrande without any truncated text.
 (Unperfectly realization by  https://github.com/LumingYin/macOSLucidaGrande )
 * How to change the sidebar color to blue tint.
-* How to theme menu bar (give it a gradiant OR toggle the system default transparency without affect other "Reduce transparency" effect )
+* How to theme menu bar (give it a gradiant OR toggle the system default transparency for menu bar only, without affect other "Reduce transparency" effect )